-Antibiotics have a large impact on the intestinal microbiome and are a primary risk factor for developing Clostridium difficile infections (CDIs) (1).
+Antibiotics have a large impact on the intestinal microbiome and are a primary risk factor for developing Clostridioides difficile infections (CDIs) (1).
 It is less clear whether other human medications that impact the microbiota also influence C. difficile colonization resistance.
 Multiple epidemiological studies have suggested an association between proton pump inhibitor (PPI) use and incidence or recurrence of CDIs (2–5).
 There have also been a number of large cohort studies and interventional clinical trials that demonstrated specific alterations in the intestinal microbiome were associated with PPI use (4, 6).
 PPI-associated microbiota changes have been attributed to the ability of PPIs to increase stomach acid pH which may promote the survival of oral and pathogenic bacteria (4, 6).
 In human fecal samples, PPI use results in increases in Enterococcaceae, Lactobacillaceae, Micrococcaceae, Staphylococcaceae and Streptococcaceae and decreases in Ruminococcaceae (6–9).
 Several of these taxa have also been associated with C. difficile colonization in humans (10).
 Unfortunately, the studies suggesting a link between PPIs and C. difficile were retrospective and did not evaluate changes in the microbiome (2, 3, 5).
 Thus, it is unclear whether the gastrointestinal microbiome changes associated with PPI use explain the association between PPIs and CDIs.
 Additionally, epidemiological studies have a limited capacity to address potential confounders and comorbidities in patients that were on PPIs and developed CDIs or recurrent CDIs (2, 5).
 Here, we evaluated the impact of daily PPI treatment with omeprazole on the murine microbiome and susceptibility to C. difficile colonization in relation to clindamycin, an antibiotic that perturbs the microbiome enough to allow C. difficile to colonize but is mild enough that C. difficile is cleared within 10 days (11).

 Murine fecal microbiomes were minimally affected by omeprazole treatment.
 To test whether omeprazole treatment alters the microbiome and promotes susceptibility to CDIs, we gavaged mice with 40 mg/kg of omeprazole for 7 days before C. difficile challenge (Figure 1A).
 A principle coordinates analysis (PCoA) of the Bray-Curtis distances over the initial 7 days of treatment revealed the bacterial communities of omeprazole-treated mice remained relatively unchanged (Figure 1B).
 We observed no significant changes in the relative abundance of those taxa previously shown to respond to PPI treatment throughout the course of the 16-day experiment (Figure 1C-D, S1).
 We also observed no significant changes in relative abundances at the family and genus level over the course of the experiment for the omeprazole-treated mice (all corrected P-values > 0.36).
 These results demonstrated that the omeprazole treatment alone had a minimal impact on the murine fecal bacterial community after 7 days of pretreatment.